Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Back-reaction on the background temperature profile

 Here we have imposed pressure balance for simplicity; the general expression is obtained by replacing $5/2$ with $\lenT \pd{z} \Hall /\Hall$ in the second term.
 As in \eq{eq:heatFLUXmanipulate}, we see that the intensity gradient is capable of reducing the total heat flux.
 In this case, the two mechanisms available are the Ettingshausen mechanism discussed in \Sec{sec:suppressFLUX} and the frictional cooling discussed in \Sec{sec:fricCOOL} (now coupled to the heat flux by imposing global marginal stability).
 Both are controlled by the lengthscale ratio $\lenT \lenI^{-1}$.
 As shown in \Fig{fig:fluxREDUCE}, making $\lenT \lenI^{-1}$ negative causes the heat flux to be reduced ($|\modQ| < \kappa_\parallel q_0$) over a large region of parameter space \footnote{ One can have reduced heat flux even with $\lenT \lenI^{-1} > 0$ provided that $\plasmaBETA$ and $\Hall$ are both sufficiently large ($\plasmaBETA \Hall \gtrsim \lenT \lenI^{-1}$) such that $\Delta_\kappa$ dominates \eq{eq:fluxREDUCEdef}.}.

-Indeed, the flux-reduction factor $\fluxREDUCE$ can be made arbitrarily large by making $\lenT \lenI^{-1}$ increasingly negative \footnote{Of course, having $\lenT \lenI^{-1}$ too large will cause the perturbation approach underlying \eq{eq:perturbQUANT} to break down (even an infinitesimal intensity will grow quickly in space to be relatively large), but as an academic exercise, we can nevertheless study what the constraints would be on $\inten(z)$ to greatly reduce the heat flux in the idealized scenario that quasilinear theory holds for all $\lenT \lenI^{-1}$.
-Future investigations can be conducted to see how nonlinear physics modifies this constraint.}.
-To make this more quantitative, let us consider the weakly magnetized (small-$\Hall$) limit and approximate all transport coefficients by their lowest-order asymptotic limits (\App{app:transport}).
+Indeed, the flux-reduction factor $\fluxREDUCE$ can be made arbitrarily large by making $\lenT \lenI^{-1}$ increasingly negative.
+To make this more quantitative, let us consider the weakly magnetized (small-$\Hall$) limit and approximate all transport coefficients by their lowest-order asymptotic limits \eq{eq:lim0}.
 Then one has

 where in the second line, \eq{eq:isoMbetaLARGE} has been used to evaluate $\fluxREDUCE$ near the steepest point in the temperature staircase, taking $\plasmaBETA$ to be large as well.
 Using this, we can place a bound on the required value of $\lenT \lenI^{-1}$ to achieve strong heat-flux reduction as follows.
 By simple rearrangement, \eq{eq:modQreduce} can be written as